wp-plugins/role-scoper/readme.txt

 * BugFix : Link Category Manager role assignments were ineffective if no other category management roles were assigned
 * BugFix : Link Category listing in edit-tags.php did not refresh after editing a name / description
 * BugFix : When creating or editing a link, no selectable link categories for non-administrators (since 1.3.28)
+* Change : Convert all RS database tables to utf8 collation to eliminate query errors on some servers

 #### 1.3.28 - 18 Mar 2011